xcart/xcart-docs/_pages/kb_en/modules/geolocation.md

     If the store has a single currency and more than one languages enabled, the widget will show the customer's country as has been identified automatically based on the customer's IP address, but will not provide the customer with controls to change their location.

-* **Upload extended database** : You can upload an extended .mmdb database to get user location by IP more accurately.
+* **Upload extended database** : You can upload an extended .mmdb database to be able to identify a user's location by IP more accurately.
     With MaxMind databases you can choose between:
     * [free GeoLite2 databases](https://dev.maxmind.com/geoip/geoip2/geolite2/ "Geolocation Addon")
     * [paid GeoIP2 databases](https://www.maxmind.com/en/geoip2-databases?%25refID=xcart%25 "Geolocation Addon")